ronak66/Data-structures-and-algorithms/Algorithms/README.md

 4. 	**(ab)%m = (a%m * b%m)%m**

-5. A Year is called Leap Year if:
+5. A year is a leap year if:
 	*	 Year is divisible by 400
 	*	 OR Year is divisible by 4 but not by 100